Private School

 Summer Fun Camp

 Students enjoy morning enrichment classes led by our MLA teachers.
 Students are engaged in Art, Music, weekly themed camps, and reading and math lessons to reinforce and learn additional skills.
-Students select weekly camps to attend, all surrounding a central theme.
+Camps surround a central theme.

 Afternoons are engaged in the arts, science, and outdoor games surrounding a central weekly theme.

 Enjoy the entire summer or week to week.
-Breakfast, morning snacks, lunch, and afternoon snacks are included. $125/week.
+Breakfast, morning snacks, lunch, and afternoon snacks are included. $155/week.

 Code of Ethics State of Florida